JaGoLi/Libreboot-X200-Updated/libreboot_x200/libreboot/www/news/alyssa-resignation.md

-Alyssa Rosenzweig has notified the rest of the team (Andrew Robbins, Paul Kocialkowski, Leah Rowe and Swift Geek) of her intention to step down from the core management team, as per [our management guidelines](../management.md), due to increased pressure from school studies which prevent her from having time to contribute.
+Alyssa Rosenzweig has notified the rest of the team (Andrew Robbins, Paul Kocialkowski, Leah Rowe and Swift Geek) of her intention to step down from the Libreboot project team, due to increased pressure from school studies which prevent her from having time to contribute.

 In her email, she wishes the Libreboot project well and states that she intends to continue contributing in the future.